motion-333/motion2/README.md

 - `generate_index_html.py` reads those directories and creates `index.html`
   listing them.
 The page renders each folder as a 3D icon with its name displayed just below in the "Outfit" font.
 Labels drift with their folders and thicken and widen when hovered.
+When one letter grows, the others shrink so the word keeps a constant width.
 Clicking a folder focuses it, displaying a centered frame with the folder on the left and the title filling the adjoining rectangle.
 When focused, the folder locks into the square portion of the frame and tilts slightly with the pointer.
 The bottom